Rory O'Moore: Family

 O'More married Jane, daughter of Sir Patrick Barnewall, of Donabate, County Dublin and his second wife Mary Bagenal, and they had two sons and four daughters.

 The Balyna estate was inherited from Calvagh O'More by Rory's brother Lewis.
 Balyna was passed down to Lewis' last surviving O'More descendant, Letitia, who was also descended from Rory O'More because her grandfather married a second cousin.
 Letitia married a Richard Farrell in 1751: this Farrell family henceforth took the surname More O'Ferrall.

 His daughter Anne, married Patrick Sarsfield from an Old English Catholic family from The Pale.
 His grandsons included Patrick Sarsfield, 1st Earl of Lucan, who led a Jacobite force in the Williamite War in Ireland, and his brother William Sarsfield, whose descendants include all the Earls of Lucan and the 4th and all subsequent Earls Spencer, through which Rory is an ancestor to Diana, Princess of Wales.

-The Rory O'More Bridge in Dublin was renamed after him.

-Arts
+Following the Irish War of Independence, the 1861 "Victoria & Albert Bridge" across the River Liffey in Dublin, was renamed the Rory O'More Bridge in honour of him.

+Family tree

+Depiction in film

 The film Rory O'More, made by the Kalem Company in 1911, directed by Sidney Olcott and Robert G. Vignola, set O'More's rebellion in 1798 rather than the 17th century, and moved the action to the Lakes of Killarney.
+O'More is portrayed in the film by Jack J. Clark.